fsharp/fsharp.org/guides/apps-and-games/index.md

 * A Platform game in SpriteKit and F# – [Part 2 – Start building a level](http://neildanson.wordpress.com/2013/10/08/a-platform-game-in-spritekit-and-f-part-2-start-building-a-level/)

-### MonoGame

-[MonoGame](http://www.monogame.net/) is an open implementation of a cross-platform gaming framework originally based on the XNA 4 framework design.
-The goal of the project is to allow XNA developers on Xbox 360, Windows and Windows Phone to port their games to the iOS, Android, Mac OS X, Linux, Windows 8 Metro, and PlayStation Mobile.

 * F# and Monogame [Part 1 – MacOS](http://neildanson.wordpress.com/2013/07/30/f-and-monogame/)

 * F# and Monogame [Part 2 – Android](http://neildanson.wordpress.com/2013/07/31/f-and-monogame-part-2-android/)